jevazquezb/Blog_app/README.md

 # Blog app - devise

-> In this part of the project, we added integration tests for all of the views used in our project.
+> In this part of the project, we added the devise gem to our app and use it for the registration and login of users.

 ## Built With